davidonete/tiled_integration_plugin/index.md

 * Get the Layer from one of the methods explained above and then use the ``GetTileSet`` method  and ``GetCustomProperties`` to access the custom properties.

+### Tile Instance Custom Properties
+A tile instance is a unique tile set in the tile map (not to be confused with the tile in the tilesets).
+Due to Tiled limitation you will need to place the custom properties of the tile instance within the tile map custom properties as a class with the following naming format ``TileProperties[X,Y,Z]``, where X and Y are the coordinates of the tile within the tile map and Z the layer index (where 0 is the highest tile).
+If done correctly the properties will be transferred to the UTITileInstance when importing the tile map.

+### Class Property Shortcuts
+When you work with custom property classes it can get quite time consuming to get the class and then the property you want from code/blueprint, so I have created a shortcut system where you can access the properties under the classes directly.
+In order to do that you need to write the property name as the following format ``ClassPropertyName.PropertyName`` where ClassProperty is the name of the class property and sepparated by a dot you can write the names of the properties that are under the class.
+E.g. Let's assume we have a class called Point which has two integers under it X and Y. In order to directly access X from the Point class we would write the name as ``Point.X`` on the getter method.

 ## Collisions
 You can add collisions to specific tiles by using the [Tiled Collision Editor](https://doc.mapeditor.org/en/stable/manual/editing-tilesets/#id2) tool.
 The supported collision types are Rectangles, Ellipses and Polygons.